If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 You’ll find food from all over Europe such as traditional bratwurst, Hungarian goulash and Spanish Paella.
 Or, you could go local and indulge in a good old hog roast.

-For the month of December the city comes alive with Christmas cheer that’ll make you forget about the freezing cold weather.
+For the month of December, the city comes alive with Christmas cheer that’ll make you forget about the freezing cold weather.
+From Christmas trees to Christmas carols, Manchester has it all.

 Where to Stay – Located 0.5km from the market, Hotel Brooklyn is the perfect place to stay.
 It is also extremely close to Manchester’s famous Canal Street.